lauchlan105/multiterm/README.md

 single program.

-The intended purpose is to equip each program with its own IO stream and allow programs to communicate at a CLI level, all bundled in a robust terminal-based interface complete with tabs and menus.
+The intended purpose is to equip each program with its own IO stream and allow programs to communicate at a CLI level, all bundled in a robust terminal-based interface complete with a tabular layout, independant stream scrolling and event based menus.

 __Demo gifs to come__